History, careers and examples of white-collar crime

 - Forensic technician

 A forensic technician examines the physical science of evidence to determine the cause or perpetrator of a crime.
 This requires some school, ranging from a certificate program to ideally a bachelor’s degree.
 While there are many conventional avenues of forensic tech including crime scene investigation and evidence collection, white-collar crime also has a special place .
 Forensic technicians can trace white-collar crime or identity theft via the world wide web.
-Because the internet is never-ending and vast, this gives a new pathway to chasing and catching white-collar criminals.
+Because the internet is vast, this gives a new pathway to chasing and catching white-collar criminals.
 The average salary of a forensic technician in 2021 was at $57,755 with a projected market growth of 14% in the next 10 years.

 - Police and police detectives